-- · Cutting, burning or slashing the skin
+- Cutting, burning, or slashing the skin

-- Obsessive cleaning of the skin, sometimes using bleach
+- Obsessive cleaning of the skin

 - Pulling hair out

-- Repeatedly hitting the body
+- Repeatedly hitting the body.

-People can also harm themselves by drinking alcohol, smoking or taking drugs (all of which could lead to addiction), eating too much/too little, (which could lead to eating disorders), like anorexia, bulimia or compulsive eating or work extremely hard, (leading to exhaustion).
+People can also harm themselves by drinking alcohol, smoking, or taking drugs (all of which could lead to addiction), eating too much/too little (which could lead to eating disorders like anorexia and bulimia), or working extremely hard, (leading to exhaustion).